ZanderMonc/NanoWeb/README.md

 	Users can export to JSON for use in NanoWeb Analysis or similar.
 ### Known issues in NanoWeb Prepare

-    tooltip hitboxes are too small, making it difficult to hover over a datapoint.
+    Tooltip hitboxes are too small, making it difficult to hover over a datapoint.

-    zooming in and out is not smooth.
+    Zooming in and out is not smooth.

     Exporting to JSON is not working.
 ### Features of NanoWeb Analysis